Elizabeth M. Ramsey

 Elizabeth Mapelsden Ramsey, M.D.
 (17 February 1906 – 2 July 1993) was an American physician, placentologist, and embryologist known for pioneering the study of early human embryos and the structure and circulatory system of the placenta.
 She was a researcher at the Carnegie Institution of Washington for nearly forty years.
 While performing an autopsy in 1934, she discovered a 14-day-old human embryo, the earliest yet studied at the time.
-Later in her career, Dr. Ramsey worked on a team that used cineradiology to reveal the workings of the placental circulatory system in primates.
+Later in her career, Dr. Ramsey worked on a team that used cineradiography to reveal the workings of the placental circulatory system in primates.

 Ramsey published over 125 articles and three books.

 Early life and education

 Ramsey was born in New York City in 1906 and grew up in California.
 She attended Mills College, an all-women's university in Oakland, California.
 Following graduation, she studied for a year at the University of Hamburg, then returned to the United States to attend the Yale School of Medicine.
 She graduated with her M.D. in 1932, one of only two women in her class.